webrtc-rs/apprtc/docs/design/apprtc-signaling-architecture-design.md

 ## 3. One WebSocket hub, three authenticated roles

 Every connection reaches `wss://signaling/ws`; its first frame chooses an authenticated role.
-V2 browser credentials are admission tokens created by `apprtc`; the v1 browser path deliberately retains its current tokenless framing.
+V2 browser credentials are admission tokens created by `appweb`; the v1 browser path deliberately retains its current tokenless framing.
 Service roles use mTLS or a rotated worker/app token and should normally be reachable only on a private listener.

 | Role | First frame | Direction after registration |
 |---|---|---|